StevenAlexander44/WebRomote/README.md

 d.
 Enter the IP Address of your Roku, and Enjoy!

 #### Why do I need to allow insecure connections?
 Roku (by default) uses HTTP for their [API system](https://developer.roku.com/docs/developer-program/debugging/external-control-api.md), which is okay for most local network connections.
-By contrast, Github Pages uses the secure HTTP**S** protocol, necessary for the wider internet, and most browsers don't allow for insecure HTTP requests from a HTTP**S** website.
+By contrast, Github Pages uses the secure HTTP**S** protocol, necessary for the wider internet, and most browsers don't allow for insecure HTTP requests from a HTTP**S** website by default.

 # Issues

 ## My Roku IP has changed, or I entered the wrong IP and now can't connect to my Roku device.
-Type `;` into the keyboard (bottom) textbox
+Type `;` into the keyboard (bottom) textbox, and reload the page

 ## Why doesn't this work on my mobile device, or in Firefox?
 I need to get better at HTML.